The OB Model and Its Variables

 A year later, turnover drops.
 The model worked.

-Outcomes at the four dependent variables are caused by factors at the three independent levels.
-A school head uses the model as a diagnostic: when something is wrong, check all three levels and intervene where the cause lives.
+These three levels are the categories of cause that influence the four dependent variables.
+A school head uses the model as a diagnostic: when something is wrong, check all three and intervene where the cause lives.

 How was this article?